"You're all on an adventure together. You all sink or swim!"

 Lastly, Christian gives me the heads up that there is a big kerfuffle coming up with Gloria - and there will be new information coming out about how Lowell got to where he is, and how the whole situation happened.
 "It's fantastic.
 They did an amazing job."

-To find out more about Christian, and to see some of his artwork, visit his website!
+To find out more, and to see some of his artwork, visit Christian LeBlanc's website!

 What do you think the 'big secret' coming up will be?
 Be sure to leave a comment below!